ggonnella/textformats/manuals/TF-Spec_language.md

 ### Separators for `list_of` and `composed_of` definitions

 For `list_of` and `composed_of` definitions, two kind of options can be used to specify a separator string, if necessary.
 If the separator string is never contained in the text representation of the elements (not even in an escaped form), the `splitted_by` key is used.
-In this case, the parser directly uses the separator string in some cases for splitting the string representation.
-In the case the separator string can be present in the elements, the `separator` key must be used instead.
+As only exception, the last element of `composed_of` definitions may freely contain the separator string.
+In case a `splitted_by` is used, the parser directly uses the separator string for splitting the string representation.
+In the case the separator string can be present in the `list_of` elements or in any `composed_of` element except the last one, the `separator` key must be used instead.

 If no separator is present, the elements must be separable by other means, i.e. by the formatting of the elements themselves.
 E.g. `-10-2-332` could be a valid